Zichan: Sources, the text

 The powerful neighboring state of Jin in 621 BCE had reformed its "regulations for official affairs".
 Addressed were crimes, litigation, fugitives, bonds and contracts, ranking rituals, and duties of officials.
-The compilation of the reformed regulations were given to two officials to put into pratice.
+The compilation of the reformed regulations were given to two officials to put into practice.

 Another source existed in the written texts of the blood covenants (meng), which were negotiated between states, or between other political entities.
 These were produced to motivate compliance with agreements during the late Spring and Autumn when the prior era of concord and trust was disintegrating.

 Ancient statutes mentioned as a source.
 After describing Zichan's publication, the Zuo Zhuan narrates the negative response of Shuxiang, who names three statutes, each of an historical dynasty (Xia, Shang, and Zhou), as the basis of Zheng's 536 laws.
 Yet nothing is known of the content of these three ancient 'statutes'.

 About the lost legal text that Zheng state published in 536 BCE, a subsequent written law providea a platform for conjecture.
 The Fa Jing is traditionally assigned to the reformer Li Kui of Jin state circa 400 BCE, yet its authorship is questioned.
 Li Kui is "regarded by Chinese historians as the first Legalist philosopher".
 The "published penal code attributed" to him is "not extant today" but was of "paradigmatic status", considered the "basis of the later Qin Law. and Han Law.
 The Fa Jing contains six 'fascicles' which are titled: "Statutes on Robbery, on Banditry, on Net, on Arrest, Miscellaneous Statutes, and Statutes on the Composition (of Judgements)".
 Another translation of these six 'fascicles': "bandits, brigands, prisons, arrests, miscellaneous punishments, and special circumstances".